 The Caribbean Island of St. Lucia has long been associated as a luxurious honeymoon destination, thanks to its exclusive hotels, gourmet cuisine, amazing beaches and celebrity guests.
 Plenty of people have heard of St. Lucia yet relatively few have been to visit.
 Too bad for them because this former British territory has a variety of landscapes, from rich jungle peaks and black sand beaches to educational cocoa plantations.
 Snorkeling, hiking, sailing, and ziplining are all top notch on the island.
-In the Piton Mountain region on the south end of the island, sits St Lucia’s first capital, Soufriere, literally translating from the French as “sulphur in the air”.
+In the Piton Mountain region on the south end of the island, sits St Lucia’s first capital, Soufriere, literally translating from the French as “sulfur in the air”.
 While the Pitons are the inspiration for the name of St Lucia’s most popular local beer, Soufriere takes its name from the nearby seven-acre volcanic springs.
-La Soufriere, aka the only Caribbean drive-in volcano boasts bubbling hot springs with sulphur fumes and a hot mud bath which we are told can take years off your skin.
+La Soufriere, aka the only Caribbean drive-in volcano, boasts bubbling hot springs with sulfur fumes and a hot mud bath which we are told can take years off your skin.

-After much research it was clear that while visiting St. Lucia if you want to experience the best of the best and a truly unique luxurious resort experience you have to stay at Jade Mountain Resort.
+After much research, it was clear that while visiting St. Lucia if you want to experience the best of the best and a truly unique luxurious resort experience you have to stay at Jade Mountain Resort.
 We have stayed at many hotels over the years and currently Jade is the best hotel we have ever visited.

 Located at the highest point of the island, Jade Mountain is built into the hillside looking down over its sister property Anse Chastanet Resort—a longtime St. Lucian fixture on practically every Best of the Caribbean list.
 Jade is comprised of 24 hillside sanctuaries with a lot more than just a killer view.
-Inside, each one of the sanctuaries are unique, but they all share impressive features such as an infinity pool or Jacuzzi, 15-foot ceilings and a raised open air bathroom.
+Inside, each one of the sanctuaries is unique, but they all share impressive features such as an infinity pool or Jacuzzi, 15-foot ceilings, and a raised open-air bathroom.
 Walk into your living room and you will see the most dramatic jaw-dropping views of the Pitons.
 As you look out at the breathtaking sight of twin volcanic peaks soaring up from the shore you can’t help but feel at peace.
 The sanctuaries whole outward-facing wall has been removed leaving it completely open air.
 The exhilarating experience of sleeping in the open air, behind a mosquito net of course, while viewing St. Lucia’s majestic twin peaks, Gros Piton and Petit Piton is truly incredible.
-The open air continues throughout the resort with an open air restaurant and bar.
+The open-air continues throughout the resort with an open-air restaurant and bar.
 Even the walkway to your sanctuary is a 100-foot-long sky bridge.
 Each sanctuary has one of their own.
 The sanctuaries are deliberately technology free; there are no telephones, radio or television.
 Internet access is available for those who simply cannot let go of the outside world as the resort encourages you to.

 Designed and owned by Russian-Canadian architect Nick Troubetzkoy, the adult’s only resort has bold and colorful architecture that celebrates the natural beauty of St. Lucia.
 Troubetzkoy came to St. Lucia from his home in British Columbia in the early 70’s to design vacation villas.
 He went on to buy an old beach resort near the Pitons called Anse Chastanet, which he redesigned and turned into one of the Caribbean’s top getaways.
-The 600-acre resort now has 49 rooms ranging from beach side units to hillside suites.
+The 600-acre resort now has 49 rooms ranging from beachside units to hillside suites.

 These days a winding road links Anse Chastanet to the Jade Mountain resort uphill.
 Shuttles run back and forth, roughly a five-minute ride.
 Jade Mountain guests have access to all Anse Chastanet’s facilities, which include two restaurants, two bars, a spa, a fitness center, a tennis court, an excursion and car rental desk, water sport facilities, and a beautiful beach.
 Every beach on the island of St. Lucia, including those that are part of Anse Chastanet, is open to the public.
 It’s no surprise, the British and French fought over this tropical paradise for centuries.